Prostate Cancer: Focal Therapy

 What is focal therapy for localized prostate cancer?

-For many years there have been two main approaches to treating localized prostate cancer.
+For many years there have been two main approaches to managing localized prostate cancer.
 The first is active surveillance or “watchful waiting.”
-In cases of older men or low-risk patients, regular medical tests are conducted to make sure the cancer is not spreading.
-No other action is taken because the cancer is stable or growing so slowly it will not cause problems any time soon.
+In cases of older men or low-risk patients, regular medical tests are conducted to make sure the cancer isn’t spreading.
+No other action is taken because the cancer is stable or growing so slowly it won’t cause problems right away.
 If tests show the cancer is spreading, treatments can begin.
-Of those men assigned to active surveillance, 14% to 41% will eventually require surgery or radiation.
+Of those men assigned to active surveillance, about one-third will eventually need to have surgery or radiation.

 The second approach to treating localized prostate cancer has been the use of radiation or surgery.
-This is effective for removing any tumors present but often causes negative side effects in the urinary, genital, or rectal areas.
-Two common side effects include loss of control over urinary functions (incontinence), and impotence (the inability to maintain an erection).
+This is effective for removing any tumors present but is typically associated with side effects in the urinary, sexual, and bowel function.
+Two common side effects include loss of control over urinary functions (incontinence) and erectile dysfunction

 What treatments are used in focal therapy for localized prostate cancer?

-Focal therapy uses ablation, which is the use of extreme temperatures to destroy tumors.
-In focal ablation, the area of the prostate that contains the most serious cancer is targeted, rather than treating the entire prostate gland.
+Focal therapy uses ablation, which is the use of extreme temperatures to destroy tissue.
+In focal ablation, the area of the prostate that contains the index lesion is targeted, rather than treating the entire prostate gland.
 Focal ablation techniques include:

-- Cryotherapy: Use of very cold gases passed through needles to freeze and destroy cancer tissue.
+- Cryotherapy: The use of very cold gases passed through needles to freeze and destroy cancer tissue.

 - HIFU (High Intensity Focused Ultrasound): The use of high-frequency sound waves directed at the tumor through an ultrasound probe inserted into the rectum.
 The high intensity waves cause the diseased tissue to heat up and die.